For Residents

 If you are on vacation, complete a form about the details and the Police Department will put a watch on your house while you are gone.
 For more information, please call 440-232-8787.

-Steve Suder and Scott Adams of A & S Animal Control are temporarily providing Animal Control Services to the Village .
-The duties of the Animal Warden is to catch wild animals running at large and to impound them.
-If you are having a problem with a wild animal, please call the Police Department at 440-232-8787 to request this service, the Solon non-emergency dispatch at 440-249-1234.
+Steve Suder and Scott Adams of A & S Animal Control are providing Animal Control Services to the Village.
+The duties of the Animal Warden are to catch wild animals running at large and to impound them.
+If you are having a problem with a wild animal, please call the Police Department at 440-232-8787 to request this service.
+After hours call Solon non-emergency dispatch at 440-349-1234 and request an officer to call you back.

 Notary service is available free of charge at Village Hall for residents during regular business hours or by appointment.
 Please bring ID when requesting Notary services.
 For more information, please call 440-232-8788.